The Voice of the Night

-The Voice of the Night is a novel by American author Dean Koontz, released in 1980 under the pseudonym Brian Coffey.
+The Voice of the Night is a horror novel by American author Dean Koontz, released in 1980 under the pseudonym Brian Coffey.

 Plot

 In the summer of 1980, introverted bookworm Colin Jacobs moves to Santa Leona, California, with his mother, and soon meets and becomes friends with another boy his age.
-Roy Borden is everything Colin has never been, but he secretly wishes he could be- brave, outgoing, muscular, athletically talented, and a consummate ladies' man.
+Roy Borden is everything Colin has never been, but he secretly wishes he could be: brave, outgoing, muscular, athletically talented, and a consummate ladies' man.
 He is an instinctive fighter, ready to stand up to anyone or anything—a stark contrast to Colin, who "learned long ago that resistance causes pain" and avoids trouble and confrontations.

 Despite their differences, Roy appears glad to be friends with Colin, even remarking that the boys and girls who think they are his friends are really just acquaintances.
 Colin and Roy become close friends in a short period of time, and Roy declares them to be blood brothers after a brief ceremony.
 Roy displays some odd behavior, such as asking if Colin has ever killed anything and calling anything fun a popper, but Colin does not think anything of it.

 Colin meets a beautiful girl called Heather Lipschitz in a store one day, and he is overwhelmed but thrilled as he realizes the two are developing a romantic interest in each other.
 He does not tell Roy, but assumes that his association with Roy has indeed helped his own image and made girls more interested in him.
 Roy begins to confide more in Colin, revealing an extremely cynical worldview, and an obsession with sex, violence, and death.
 Colin treats it as a joke, even as Roy claims to have killed two other boys who refused his offer to be blood brothers.
 He leads Colin to an abandoned house by a railroad line, where he has set up an old pickup truck and prepared it to be pushed downhill to cause an approaching passenger train to wreck.
 He asks for Colin's help, but Colin, realizing it was never a joke, tries to stop him.
-Roy throws Colin aside and tries to push the truck down to the tracks on his own, but it needed two people to keep it on course, and Roy screams in rage as the train goes by unharmed.
+Roy throws Colin aside to push the truck down to the tracks on his own, but it needed two people to keep it on course, and Roy screams in rage as the train goes by unharmed.